15 Guaranteed Ways to Resolve Employee Burnout

 2. Offer Flexible Work Schedules

-Though employees report working longer hours during the pandemic, many remote workers actually feel more engaged than on-site workers.
+Though employees report working longer hours during the pandemic, many remote workers feel more engaged than on-site workers.
 According to Business Insider, nearly 40% of workers would consider quitting if forced to return to the office full-time.

 Rather than mandating in-office work, ask your employees what their preference is, and offer flexibility to new hires and current team members.
 Flexible schedules allow employees to have greater control over when and where they work best, boosting mental health and employee engagement.